 Understanding self-employment: This section of the site explains parts of the tax credits system relevant to self-employed claimants.
 It includes detailed information about self-employment compliance investigations.

-Special circumstances: In this section you will find information about foster carers and shared lives carers , how the tax credits system works for those with mental health conditions and special provisions for situations involving domestic violence.
+Special circumstances: In this section you will find information about foster carers and shared lives carers, and special provisions for situations involving domestic violence.